lokijota/huggingfacenlpcourse/chapter01/notes.md

 ## History

-Quoting from the course contents:

 «The Transformer architecture was introduced in June 2017.
 The **focus of the original research was on translation tasks**.
 This was followed by the introduction of several influential models, including:

 - June 2018: **GPT**, the first pretrained Transformer model, used for fine-tuning on various NLP tasks and obtained state-of-the-art results

-- October 2018: **BERT**, another large pretrained model, this one designed to produce better summaries of sentences (more on this in the next chapter!)
+- October 2018: **BERT**, another large pretrained model, this one designed to produce better summaries of sentences

 - February 2019: **GPT-2**, an improved (and bigger) version of GPT that was not immediately publicly released due to ethical concerns